Judicial review – unlawful delegation of Waitangi Tribunal decisions - Baker v Waitangi Tribunal NZHC 1176 by Leo H Watson

 Māori interests in natural resource management - 2013 in review

-He Papakupu Reo Ture: A Dictionary of Māori Legal Terms – Pānia Papa
+He Papakupu Reo Ture: A Dictionary of Māori Legal Terms – reviewed by Pānia Papa

 2013 featured a number of cases grappling with the perennial issue of how to reconcile infrastructure and other developments, on the one hand, with providing for the relationship of tangata whenua with significant sites on the other.

-This article summarises key decisions from 2013 under the Resource Management Act 1991 (“RMA”) and the Historic Places Act 1993 (“HPA”), looks at further developments in relation to natural resources in the context of historical Treaty settlements, and notes a number of ongoing topics to monitor as 2014 unfolds.
+This article summarises key decisions from 2013 under the Resource Management Act 1991 (“RMA”) and the Historic Places Act 1993 (“HPA”), looks at further developments in relation to natural resources in the context of Treaty settlements of historical claims, and notes a number of ongoing topics to monitor as 2014 unfolds.

 Heybridge Developments v Bay of Plenty Regional Council NZEnvC 269